doroshv/llm-examples/translated.md

 $$\Delta \lambda \approx 900\, \text{Å} \text{ for } \lambda_{V} = 5550 \, \text{Å}.$$

-Thus, we bridge our understanding of stellar magnitudes, relative brightness, and the underlying physics that governs them.## 3.4 Physical Limitations on the Accuracy of Astronomical Observations
+Thus, we bridge our understanding of stellar magnitudes, relative brightness, and the underlying physics that governs them.

+## 3.4 Physical Limitations on the Accuracy of Astronomical Observations

 ### 3.4.1 Coherence of Light
 Stars are not mere points with infinitely small angular sizes; they possess a finite (albeit very small) angular size.
 For instance, the disc of the Sun, with a radius of the visible photosphere approximately $R_\odot = 7 \times 10^{10}$ cm at a distance of 10 parsecs, is observed at an angle of

-$$\theta \approx 6 \times 10^{-4}''.$$
+$$\theta \approx 6 \times 10^{-4}".$$

 Since observations are conducted using telescopes (receivers) with finite apertures (diameters) $D$, one must consider Fresnel diffraction: for a monochromatic source with a wavelength $\lambda$, the size of the diffraction disc image is